Top reasons to support Dutch language lessons for expats

 When can my expat employees get started with Dutch lessons?

-If you choose the self-study option, your expat employee can start immediately after payment.
-This is because you will have immediate access to the online learning materials.
-Do you prefer guided lessons?
-Then we will pair your employee with one of our experienced teachers.
-A trial lesson is part of that procedure.
+Do you choose guided Dutch lessons (private or in-company) for your employees?
+Then we will pair your employee(s) with one of our experienced teachers.
+For private Dutch lessons, a test lesson is part of that procedure.
 It usually takes no longer than a few days to find a match and get started.